Things To Do in Atlanta This Weekend

-Take a walk on the supernatural side of science as ghostlike figures creep out of the shadows and otherworldly creatures seemingly grow out of the ground during Woodland Spirits at Fernbank Museum of Natural History.
-The annual outdoor Halloween experience returns Sept.
-18 and runs through Nov.
+Also at Fernbank, you can take a walk on the supernatural side of science as ghostlike figures creep out of the shadows and otherworldly creatures seemingly grow out of the ground during Woodland Spirits.
+The annual outdoor Halloween experience runs through Nov.
 7. New this year, Nocturnal Activity, a special exhibit, examines the unique characteristics and survival strategies of real creatures of the night.

 This article updates weekly with brand new things to do in Atlanta for the weekend, so feel free to bookmark it for next weekend.

 Get to know Atlanta, and discover the best things to do around the city.